vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 tests/test_databases_sqlite.py .
 [100%]
 ```

-And we see that force rollback transaction works as expected, but why
+Force rollback transaction works as expected, but why transaction is not rolled
-transaction is not rolled back in fixture?
-That's because async fixtures are
+back in fixture?
+That's because async fixtures are executed in it's own context,
-executed in it's own context, and maybe transaction is rolled back but not the
-one that we wanted to.
+and maybe transaction is rolled back, however not the one that we wanted to.

-### Any other way?
+### Any other ways?

-Writing in each test context manager in not
+Writing context manager in each test in not
 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) at all, however it
-will get us where we want, but there is another way: decorator.
+will get us where we want, but there is another way: *decorator*.

 ```python
 import functools